-Staggering figures released this National Vegetarian Week show that residents following a vegan diet in UK residential care homes have risen by 167 per cent since 2014.
+Updated 05 January 2023 Staggering figures released for National Vegetarian Week in 2019 show that residents following a vegan diet in UK residential care homes have risen by 167 per cent since 2014.

-A representative sample of 1,000 care homes across the UK was interviewed earlier this year, in research commissioned by Vegetarian for Life (VfL), a charity dedicated to supporting older vegans and vegetarians living in care homes as well as independently.
+A representative sample of 1,000 care homes across the UK was interviewed in 2019, in research commissioned by Vegetarian for Life (VfL), a charity dedicated to supporting older vegans and vegetarians living in care homes as well as independently.

 There are currently more than 11,000 care homes for older people in the UK.
 The total number of vegetarians and vegans combined is now estimated to be over 7,000, across both nursing and residential care.
 There are one or more vegetarians or vegans living in one in every five UK care homes.